WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 There is also a __SparkSession__ that gets created with a Spark Application: there is a one-to-one correspondence between a SparkSession and a Spark Application.

+From Spark 2.0 and later, a SparkSession, you want to just use a SparkSession to access everything since a SparkSession includes all APIs.

 #### Driver Process